SRI Fall Meeting 2017

 Come to the Fall Meeting to work with colleagues who will:

 - give you valuable feedback on your practice

 - share their insights on a professional dilemma you are facing

-- support your efforts to bring or increase collaborative practices in your school
+- support your efforts to bring or increase collaborative practices in your school or organization

 - help you explore your assumptions around issues of equity and excellence